PALS certification: misunderstood concepts & exam tips

 Bag valve mask (BVM) ventilation

-For emergency providers, bag valve mask (BVM) ventilation is a very important and crucial skill.
-This skill is not easy to attain, it requires deliberate practice to master it for being utilized in emergency situations.
-For making the process of BVM ventilation successful four things are important:
+For emergency providers, bag-valve mask (BVM) ventilation is a crucial skill.
+This skill is not easy to attain; it requires deliberate practice to master it for use in emergency situations.
+For effective BVM ventilation, the key factors are:

 • A patent airway